pbiggar/buggery/reference.md

 Name
 ------

-The file must be named 'buggery' or match the glob '*.buggery'.
+The file must match the glob '*.buggery'.
 This is case-sensitive.

+If there are multiple .buggery files, an error is thrown.
+Suggestions on what to do instead are welcome.